AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 This network transmits messages from one peer to another.
 It uses public key cryptography to define identity, where each node has a unique Peer ID, which allows them to identify each other and filter communications.

-The network has two communication topics defined, "validateEth" and "validateAlgo".
+The network has two communication topics defined, `validateEth` and `validateAlgo`.
 It uses the `pubsub` protocol to verify, sign and send messages to all the peers for defined topics.

 - When a soldier sees a transaction, it records it, signs it, and then passes the p2p-message to the other soldiers.
 We use redis for recording the transactions any of our soldiers have recieved.